 \section{Conclusion}

 Quantum thermalization is fascinating because it yields deep implications for the second-law perspective of pure states.
-Compared to the thermalization for the open quantum system or classical system, quantum thermalization can manifest even without taking the thermodynamic limit.
-This implies that we can implement the exact diagonalization method to examine the thermalization hypothesis of a not-so-large system as long as the subsystem size is small enough compared to the system size.
+Compared to thermalization in open quantum systems or classical systems, quantum thermalization can manifest even without taking the thermodynamic limit.
+This implies that we can implement the exact diagonalization method to examine the thermalization hypothesis of a not-so-large system, as long as the subsystem size is sufficiently small compared to the system size.
 This provides the starting point for the numerical plots done in this work.
-The usual considerations for the thermalization hypothesis are done for the systems without conserved charges so that the corresponding thermal ensemble for comparison is either the micro-canonical or canonical ensemble.
-This work extensively considers the subsystem thermalization hypothesis of the typical states or eigenstates for the systems with conserved charges of $Z_2$, $U(1)$ or $SU(2)$ symmetries.
+The usual considerations for the thermalization hypothesis are applied to systems without conserved charges, so that the corresponding thermal ensemble for comparison is either the microcanonical or canonical ensemble.
+This work extensively considers the subsystem thermalization hypothesis for typical states or eigenstates of systems with conserved charges of $Z_2$, $U(1)$, or $SU(2)$ symmetries.
 Furthermore, we generalize the thermal ensembles beyond the generalized Gibbs ensemble (GGE).
-We call these thermal ensembles the partial-GGE (p-GGE), of which some conserved charges are excluded.
+We refer to these thermal ensembles as the partial-GGE (p-GGE), from which some conserved charges are excluded.
 Moreover, in the framework of p-GGEs, the Hamiltonian and other conserved charges are treated on equal footing.
-Moreover, our results show that the p-GGEs with $H$ excluded usually yield better results for quantum thermalization than the ones with $H$.
+Thus, when considering the thermalization hypothesis, one can decide which information to discard by choosing the corresponding p-GGE.